ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 6. Copy the `cos_hmac_keys/secret_access_key` value and use it as the value for the `Secret access key` field (or `secretAccessKey parameter`).
 7. Copy the `cos_hmac_keys/access_key_id` value and use it as the value for the `Access key ID` field (or `accessKeyId parameter`).

+### Configure S3 Information

 Set the S3 crededentials and information into the following environment variables.
+These variables will be used when deploying the STT Helm chart.

 ```sh
 export S3_BUCKET_NAME=<Bucket name you found in step 3 >